Why a music camp?

 Border Music Camp was established in 1974 under the auspices of the National Music Camp Association (now Australian Youth Orchestra Ltd.), and the first Camp was held in 1975.
 It was one of a number of similar 'day' camps which the NMCA established between 1962 and 1977, mainly to cater for students too young to meet the increasingly high standards of the National Music Camp.

 The Camp began precariously.
-Looking back ten years later, the founding Secretary, Cate Davis said flatly that 'financially, our camp was a disaster'; the Camp was bailed out by a loan from the NMCA.
+The Committee resigned en masse before it even began, 61 students attended (the budget had assumed 100), and the Camp was bailed out by a loan from the NMCA.
+This was thanks to the formidable advocacy of the late Ruth Alexander, after whom the ensembles at Border and National Music Camps are named.
+With John Bishop, Alexander was the co-founder of NMCA, and she basically ran it and the AYO for their first thirty years.
+She retained considerable clout in retirement.
+Her constant support for Border, usually in the face of total indifference from the NMCA hierarchy, was vital.
+Looking back ten years later, Cate Davis said flatly that 'financially, our camp was a disaster'.
 She added that, prior to the Camp, 'many people did not expect us to attempt another - few people had any idea of what could happen at a music camp and they were hesitant about paying money for their children to find out.'
 But, she continued, 'by the end of the camp we were all excited about the potential'.

 Derek Evans directed the first two Camps and, after leaving the district in 1977, returned for several more as a double bass tutor.
-When he left Albury, Cate Davis was appointed Director.
+When he left Albury, Cate Davis was appointed Director (having been essentially doing the job for the first two Camps anyway).

 The Camp grew quite quickly.
 A third ensemble (the Alan Jones Orchestra, named for the Scots School principal) was added in 1976, and the Camp was extended until the Satuday night.
 By 1978, the Camp had 155 students, and the elective program was established.
 The beginner wind ensemble (then called Davis) was added in 1981, the massed choir in 1982, and Newman in 1983.
 The youngest ensemble is Hardie, established in 1986.